top of page

 What are my responsibilities as an accredited employer?

-You're responsible for ensuring migrant workers comply with their visa conditions, paying them fairly, and providing a safe work environment.
+You are responsible for ensuring migrant workers comply with visa conditions, receive fair pay, and work in a safe environment.

 What are the benefits of hiring migrant workers?

-What happens if I don't comply with the terms of the AEWV program?
+What happens if I don't comply with the AEWV terms?

-Non-compliance could result in penalties, including the loss of your employer accreditation and difficulty sponsoring future migrant workers.
+Non-compliance may lead to penalties, including loss of employer accreditation and difficulties in sponsoring future migrant workers.

 bottom of page